diodesign/diodesign.github.io/_code/2d_fission.md

     { label: Sketch, url: https://editor.p5js.org/diodesign/sketches/MJ0Xl8NR }
 ]
 importance: normal
-featured: this is a 2d illustration of a fission chain reaction
+featured: this is a 2d illustration of a fission chain reaction.
 ---

 I wrote this while relaxing in a spa hotel